Relative Error Streaming Quantiles: Introduction

 \paragraph{Multiplicative Error.} A large number of works sought to provide more accurate quantile estimates for low or high ranks.
-Only a handful offer solutions to the relative error quantiles problem (also sometimes called the biased quantiles problem) considered in this work.
-Gupta and Zane \cite{Gupta:2003:CIL:644108.644150} gave an algorithm for relative error quantiles that stores $O(\eps^{-3}\cdot \log^2(\eps n))$ items, and use this to approximately count the number of inversions in a list; their algorithm requires prior knowledge of the stream length $n$.
-As previously mentioned, Zhang et al. \cite{zhang2006space} presented an algorithm storing $O(\eps^{-2}\cdot \log( \eps^2 n))$ universe items.
-Cormode et al. \cite{cormode2006space} designed a deterministic sketch storing $O( \eps^{-1}\cdot \log(\eps n) \cdot \log |\mathcal{U}|)$ items, which requires prior knowledge of the data universe $\mathcal{U}$.
+Only a handful offer solutions to the relative error quantiles problem considered in this work (sometimes also called the biased quantiles problem).
+Gupta and Zane \cite{Gupta:2003:CIL:644108.644150} gave an algorithm for relative error quantiles that stores $O(\eps^{-3}\cdot \log^2(\eps n))$ items, and used this to approximately count the number of inversions in a list; their algorithm requires prior knowledge of the stream length $n$.
+As previously mentioned, Zhang et al.~\cite{zhang2006space} presented an algorithm storing $O(\eps^{-2}\cdot \log( \eps^2 n))$ universe items.
+Cormode et al.~\cite{cormode2006space} designed a deterministic sketch storing $O( \eps^{-1}\cdot \log(\eps n) \cdot \log |\mathcal{U}|)$ items, which requires prior knowledge of the data universe $\mathcal{U}$.
 Their algorithm is inspired by the work of Shrivastava et al. \cite{shrivastava2004medians} in the additive error setting and it is also mergeable (see \cite[Section 3]{agarwal2013mergeable}).
 Zhang and Wang \cite{zhangwang} gave a deterministic merge-and-prune algorithm storing $O(\eps^{-1}\cdot \log^3(\eps n))$ items, which can handle arbitrary merges with an upper bound on $n$, and streaming updates for unknown $n$.
 However, it does not tackle the most general case of merging without a prior bound on $n$.
 Cormode and Vesel{\'y} \cite{cormode2019tight} recently showed a space lower bound of $\Omega(\eps^{-1}\cdot \log^2(\eps n))$ items for any deterministic comparison-based algorithm.